 Sewing the case:

-- Iron the raw edge of what will become the rear closure flap to form a double-folded hem (or other finished hem of your preference) and sew to secure.
+- Iron the raw edge of what will become the rear closure flap to form a double-folded hem (or other finished hem of your preference)

 - Measure for desired width and mark or pin where the side seams will be positioned.
 If using a curved pre-finished hem on one of your flaps, remember to centre the curve.